gbgg/appengine-magic/README.md

 ## Libraries

- * appengine-magic lib
+ * appengine-magic/kernel
- * appengine-magic services
+ * appengine-magic/services
- * appengine-magic service user
+ * appengine-magic.service/user
- * appengine-magic service datastore
+ * appengine-magic.service/datastore
  * etc.

-## Installation
+## Installation (NOT YET RELEASED)

-    [appengine-magic/lib "x.y.z"]
+    [appengine-magic/kernel "x.y.z"]
     [appengine-magic/services "x.y.z"]
     [appengine-magic/service/user "x.y.z"]
     [appengine-magic/service/datastore "x.y.z"]
     etc.
     [appengine-magic "x.y.z"] ;; everything

+For now you have to clone the repo, build the lib, and "lein install" to make it available on your local system.

 ## Developing appengine-magic applications

-### devserver and magic server.
+### devserver and magic

 You can use the Google sdk-supplied dev server ("devserver" for short) to test your app, but of course you don't get the interactive repl-based joyosity treasured by clojurians.
 For that you have to use the appengine-magic server ("magic server" for short).
-However, the magic server does not behave like the devserver; for example, it does not read your web.xml deployment descriptor and it doesn't set the context root like a real servlet container.
-The magic server is an interim solution until we can figure out how to run the devserver in a repl.
-So you can use the magic server to do rapid interactive development but you will always need to test with the devappserver before deploying.
+However, unlike the magic server does not provide servlet container services.
+So it doesn't behave like the devserver; for example, it does not read your web.xml deployment descriptor and it doesn't set the context root like a real servlet container.
+On the plus side, it is much faster;
+code changes are reloaded almost instantly in the magic server, but to get the same effect in the devserver you have to reload the entire context, which is painfully slow.

 Here's what you need to know to use the magic server for development.
 This assumes that you are using [compojure](git://github.com/weavejester/compojure.git) and [ring](https://github.com/ring-clojure/ring).